“Labor Omnia Vincit” McKay Law

 What “Extreme and Outrageous” Means

-This is a demanding standard.
-The standard requires conduct “so outrageous in character, and so extreme in degree, as to go beyond all possible bounds of decency, and to be regarded as atrocious, and utterly intolerable in a civilized community.”
+The legal standard for “extreme and outrageous” conduct is very high.
+This level of conduct involves conduct “so outrageous in character, and so extreme in degree, as to go beyond all possible bounds of decency, and to be regarded as atrocious, and utterly intolerable in a civilized community.”

 Categories of Conduct That Have Supported IIED Claims